Bacteria and debris build up on tooth surfaces, and the bacteria produce acids that cause decay.

 Fillings are made of various materials and may be put inside the tooth or around it.

 Silver amalgam (a combination of silver, mercury, copper, tin, and, occasionally, zinc, palladium, or indium) is most commonly used for fillings in back teeth, where strength is important and the silver color is relatively inconspicuous.
 Silver amalgam is relatively inexpensive and lasts an average of 14 years.
 However, the amalgam can last for more than 40 years if it is carefully placed using a rubber dam and the person’s oral hygiene is good.
 The minute amount of mercury that escapes from silver amalgam is too small to affect health.
-Amalgam use is decreasing because people find composite resins more cosmetically appealing, and they are worried about the environmental hazards associated with its use.
+Amalgam use is decreasing because people are worried about the environmental hazards associated with its use, and they find composite resins more cosmetically appealing.
 Dentists do not recommend replacing amalgam because the procedure is expensive, damages tooth structure, and actually increases a person's exposure to mercury.
+Overall, amalgam fillings last longer and are more resistant to additional cavities than composite resins.

 Gold fillings (inlays and onlays) are excellent but are more expensive.
 Also, at least two dental visits are required to permanently place them.